-Ask anybody who’s ever gotten a puppy, and they’ll tell you: the first 24 hours can be rough.
+Ask anybody who’s ever gotten a puppy, and they’ll tell you: the first 24 hours can be rough, especially puppy’s first night.
 There’s all the excitement of “OMG, A PUPPY!!!” tempered with the self-doubt of “OMG, do I know how to handle a puppy?!”
 Most new puppy parents go through a period of uncertainty, wondering whether or not they’re doing it right.

 No matter how in love you are with your new furry friend, you’re going to face some challenges.
 Read on for a guide on how to survive the first 24 hours with your new puppy.